Executive Summary

 Methodology

 To understand the challenges that villagers have faced due to SAC air strikes since the 2021 coup, KHRG interviewed villagers who had experienced or witnessed air attacks between February 2021 and June 2024.
-KHRG interviewed 22 villagers (including six village leaders) from all seven districts of locally-defined Karen State in May 2024.
+KHRG interviewed 22 villagers (including 10 women and six village leaders) from all seven districts of locally-defined Karen State in May 2024.
 Interviews were semi-structured and followed a preliminary questionnaire prepared for KHRG field staff on the issue of air strikes.
 Three additional interviews were conducted in August 2024 with local civil society and non-governmental organisations involved in the local humanitarian response.

-Drawing from KHRG’s documentation database, KHRG also analysed 141 previous interviews with local villagers (and two interviews with two members of local ethnic armed groups) relating to air strikes, conducted from February 2021 to July 31st 2024.
+Drawing from KHRG’s documentation database, KHRG also analysed 141 previous interviews with local villagers (and two interviews with two members of local ethnic armed groups) relating to air strikes, conducted from February 2021 to July 2024.
 These interviews were conducted by local researchers trained by KHRG to document human rights violations occurring in their communities.[6]
 All participants were informed of the purpose of the interviews and provided consent for their interviews to be used in KHRG’s publications.
 This report is based on those two types of interviews as well as material documented in 66 KHRG’s field reports (including incident reports, short updates, and situation updates) received from March 2021 to July 2024.

 The interviews and field reports cover all seven districts within KHRG’s operational area: Doo Tha Htoo (Thaton), Taw Oo (Toungoo), Kler Lwee Htoo (Nyaunglebin), Mergui-Tavoy, Mu Traw (Hpapun), Dooplaya and Hpa-an.[7]
 These areas are commonly referred to as ‘districts’ and are the names used by the Karen National Union (KNU)[8], as well as by many local Karen organisations, and local villagers.
 KHRG’s use of the district designations represents no political affiliation; rather, it is rooted in the fact that these designations are most commonly used by the local population.